-2.2.2 Two-speaker detection - cellular data
+2.2.2 Two-speaker detection - limited data

-The two-speaker detection task conditions differ from the onespeaker conditions in that no excerpting of the speech of a single speaker is performed, neither in training nor in test.
-The data will be taken from the second release of LDC's cellular corpus, the same as for the one-speaker detection test.
+The two-speaker detection task condition differs from the onespeaker conditions in that no excerpting of the speech of a single speaker is performed, neither in training nor in test.
+The data will be taken from the same (recycled) source as that of the one-speaker detection condition with limited data.
 Thus each test segment will be a one-minute segment taken from a (single) conversation, but no excerpting will be performed and the two sides of the conversation will be summed together.
 Further, the training data for a target speaker will be three whole conversations, with the two sides of the conversation summed together.
-Thus a major challenge in training will be to discover which of the two speakers in each of the training conversations is the target speaker.
-(There will also be some trials using one-speaker training data and two-speaker test segments.
+Thus a major challenge in training will be to discover which of the two speakers in each of the training conversations is the target speaker.5 (There will also be some trials using one-speaker training data and two-speaker test segments.
 See section 4.1.2.)